syl20bnr/spacemacs-elpa-mirror/melpa/erc-scrolltoplace-readme.txt

-erc-scrolltoplace provices an erc module called 'scrolltoplace' which tries to keep as many messages visible as possible in ERC while never moving point.
+erc-scrolltoplace provides an erc module called 'scrolltoplace' which tries to keep as many messages visible as possible in ERC while never moving point.

+This module allows you to see the last-viewed point in your erc buffers while still seeing newer messages as they come in.

-Add erc-scrolltoplace to `erc-modules' and run `erc-update-modules' to enable this!
+Add the following to your init to enable erc-scrolltoplace:
+(require 'scrolltoplace)
+(add-to-list 'erc-modules 'scrolltoplace)
+(erc-update-modules)